qasimwarraich/cli-tutor/pkg/lesson/lessons/lesson3.md

 # Basics of the file system and practicing commands

-In this lesson we will apply what you have learnt so far to help you navigate your computer using the command line.
+In this lesson, we will apply what you have learnt so far to help you navigate your computer using the command line.

 ## A refresher from the last lesson

-In the last lesson we looked at how to formulate commands.
+In the last lesson, we looked at how to formulate commands.
 `command` `--flags` `arguments`

 Now we will practice using some commands to help us navigate around the file system.